Aella (writer)

-Aella (born February 22, 1992) is a pseudonymous American writer, blogger, sex worker, and camgirl who, as described by David Auerbach, "has written extensively about the psychology and economics of online sex work, conducting extensive surveys and research in order to lay out the ecosystem of online sex workers."
-Sex researcher J. Michael Bailey has called her online surveys "some of the broadest insights that we have into sexuality in the 2020s".
+Aella (/'eil@/, EY-la; born February 22, 1992) is a pseudonymous American writer, blogger, sex worker, and camgirl whose writing and surveys explore the psychology and economics of online sex work.

 GQ magazine has called Aella a "data-driven former tech worker", and Reason magazine has called her a "data scientist".

 Career

-Aella moved out at age 17 after a fallout with her parents, and in 2012, after quitting a job as an assembly line worker in a factory, began working as a camgirl, initially on MyFreeCams.
-She eventually became one of the highest-earning creators on OnlyFans, making over $100,000 in some months.
-By 2021, she was described as having set herself apart partly by conducting extensive market research, e.g. surveying almost 400 fellow female OnlyFans performers about their incomes and identifying factors that correlated with higher earnings.
-Following this, she began work as an escort.
-As of 2024 her main source of income was her writing on Substack.
+Aella moved out at age 17 after a falling-out with her parents, and in 2012, after quitting a job as an assembly line worker in a factory, began working as a camgirl, initially on MyFreeCams.
+In 2013, a post on Patheos's Friendly Atheist blog featured her account of her strict Christian upbringing and departure from religion.
+She began posting on OnlyFans in March 2020.
+She eventually became one of the most successful performers on OnlyFans, making over $100,000 in some months.
+By 2021, she was described as having set herself apart partly by conducting extensive market research, including surveying almost 400 fellow female OnlyFans performers about their incomes and identifying factors that correlated with higher earnings.
+She has also worked as an escort.
+In November 2024, she said her main source of income was her writing on Substack.
 She has also been involved in several startups.

-A 2025 article in The Atlantic by Helen Lewis noted Aella's willingness to ask controversial questions and compared her to celebrity sex researchers and advocates of sexual liberation such as Ruth Westheimer and Alfred Kinsey.
-Psychology professor and sex researcher J. Michael Bailey criticized Aella's "casualness" but praised her willingness to brook controversy and said her work was worthwhile.
-He wrote, "Thanks to her talent for virality, she has been able to create huge online surveys that, despite the limitations of the medium, provide some of the broadest insights that we have into sexuality in the 2020s...
-She is as uninhibited about asking inflammatory questions as she is about posting nudes: She has written about whether penis size is correlated with race (“We haven’t had a good, high-n study”) and asked her followers if they would support the creation of realistic child-size sex dolls for pedophiles (77.4 percent said no)".
+A 2025 article in The Atlantic by Helen Lewis noted Aella's willingness to ask controversial questions.
+Lewis compared her to Alfred Kinsey, while Justin Garcia, director of the Kinsey Institute, compared her to Ruth Westheimer.
+Psychology professor and sex researcher J. Michael Bailey criticized what he saw as Aella's casual approach but praised her willingness to brook controversy and said her work was worthwhile.
+Lewis wrote:

+Thanks to her talent for virality, she has been able to create huge online surveys that, despite the limitations of the medium, provide some of the broadest insights that we have into sexuality in the 2020s...
+She is as uninhibited about asking inflammatory questions as she is about posting nudes: She has written about whether penis size is correlated with race (“We haven’t had a good, high-n study”) and asked her followers if they would support the creation of realistic child-size sex dolls for pedophiles (77.4 percent said no).

+Lewis reported that more than 700,000 people had responded to Aella's "Big Kink" survey, while noting that her survey respondents skewed white and college-educated, with liberals overrepresented.
+The survey took around 40 minutes to complete and offered participants a "freakiness" score to encourage completion.
+In a 2023 article for Asterisk, Aella described publishing her raw data and code and using feedback from social media polls to refine survey questions.

 In 2023, Aella appeared on Lex Fridman's podcast.